How to file Minnesota’s annual report

 How long does it take to process my annual report?

 Online expedited filings are generally returned electronically within 3 to 5 business days.
-In-person submissions get stamped on the spot.
-Mailed reports depend on postal delivery and manual entry, so expect processing times from a few days to a couple of weeks.
+In-person submissions are processed on an expedited basis while the customer waits.
+Mailed reports depend on postal delivery and manual entry; the SOS does not publish a specific turnaround time for mail filings, so filers with confirmed timelines should contact the SOS directly.

 How do I obtain a Certificate of Good Standing?